OliverHeffernan/DataFlow/README.md

 ### Motions
 Motions are standard vim motions (hjkl), supporting quantified motions for most commands (e.g. 5k to move up 5 rows).

+You can also use arrow keys to move around.
+If you are typing anything in either the command line, or the formula bar, you can still use the arrow keys to move across your command or formula, but if you are not, the arrow keys will be used to move the selection cursor.
+Arrow key movement ignores amount commands, i.e. you can't press 5 then the right arrow key to move right five times.

 ### Insert `i`:
 Use this command to edit the formula of the currently selected cell.
+This will place the cursor at the beginning of the formula.
 Then to go back to the command line, press `esc`.

+### Apped `a`:
+Similar to the insert command, except it will place the cursor at the end of the formula

+### Replace currently selected cell's formula `c`:
+Similar to a and i commands, except it clears the formula, so that you can replace it with a new one.

 ### Insert at start of row `I`:
 Enter this command in the command line to edit the first cell in the currently selected row.